ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Custom-Model-Container/readme.md

 Dockerfile        models
 ```
 ### 2. Save the Model
 If you have trained a model in a Watson Studio notebook, then in this step you will export it and copy it in to the models directory.
-If you do not have a model, then you can use the model that exists in the models directory to complete this tutorial.
+If you do not have a model, then you can download a model from [here](https://github.com/ibm-build-labs/Watson-NLP/releases/download/ml_model/ensemble_classification-wf_en_emotion) and save it in the models directory to complete this tutorial.
+In that case you may skip to step 3.

 Before you can export your custom model, you need to ensure that a project token is set in the notebook environment so that your notebook can access the Cloud Object Storage (COS) bucket associated with the project.